evazangerle/evazangerle.github.io/content/publication/binna-tods-2022/index.md

   show that HOT outperforms other state-of-the-art index structures for string keys both in terms of search performance and memory footprint, while being competitive for integer keys.
-publication: '*ACM Trans.
-Database Syst.*'
+publication: '*ACM Transactions on Database Systems*'
 doi: 10.1145/3506692
 links:
 - name: URL